riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 See also the [timeline of Wikipedia analytics][ana] that was created as part of this process.

+# What has changed?

+Vipul said in ["The great decline in Wikipedia pageviews (full version)"][great_decline_full]:

+> Although the data is available, it’s not currently in an easily computable
+> form, and I don’t currently have the time and energy to extract it.
+I’ll
+> update this once the data on all pageviews since September 2014 is available
+> on stats.grok.se or a similar platform.

 # Plots

 We plotted the $\log_{10}$ pageviews by varying each of the following parameters.